Professor Sinéad Moynihan

 - Ruth Gilligan, undertaking a Creative Writing Ph.D.
 I supervise the critical element, entitled: “Towards a Narratology of Otherness”

 External impact and engagement

 During 2021, and with Dr. Alison Garden of Queen's University Belfast, I ran a series of academic and public-facing events to mark the centenary of the birth of the Belfast-born writer, Brian Moore (1921-1999).
 For more information, please see our website.
-This project is supported by a British Academy/Leverhulme Small Research Grant,
+This project was supported by a British Academy/Leverhulme Small Research Grant,

 - The Kennedy Summer School, New Ross, Co.
 Wexford in September 2014.